harshaljainactuaries2607/smart-retirement-decision-engine/README.md

 - 📈 EPF & NPS Contributions
 - 💼 WeCare Pension Benefits

-Instead of simply calculating retirement wealth, the application supports informed financial decision-making through interactive projections and personalised recommendations.
+Rather than simply calculating retirement wealth, the application provides an interactive decision-support tool that enables users to compare different retirement strategies and understand the long-term impact of financial decisions.

 ---